-NHFIC has developed a tool to help first home buyers find out whether they meet the Scheme’s eligibility criteria.
+Use the Eligibility Tool below to find out whether you meet the Scheme’s eligibility criteria.

 Please note that this tool is provided as a guide only and does not mean that you will receive either a guarantee or a loan from a participating lender.

 The Scheme is open to singles or couples.

 If you are looking to purchase your first home as the only person named as a borrower in your home loan, then you would apply under the Scheme as a single.

 If you are looking to purchase your first home with your spouse or de facto partner, where you are both named as borrowers in your home loan, then you would both apply under the Scheme as a couple.

 These are the only two types of applications that are eligible under the Scheme.